dudung/x/content/posts/hugo/setting-blog-hugo.md

   ```

 ## repository
-+ Create a GitHub reposity, which is https://github.com/dudung/x in this case.
++ Create a GitHub repository, which is https://github.com/dudung/x in this case.
 + Clone it.
   ```shell
   $ git clone https://github.com/dudung/x